veez21/IntelliBoost/README.md

 Any contribution is welcome

 ### FAQ (Freaking Annoying Questions)
+Q: How to update?

+A: Just flash the new zip.
+The old scripts will be automatically cleared and replaced

 Q: Why cant you make a version with good performance and good battery?

 A: Performance is the enemy of Battery.
 Making them kiss and make up is impossible